Links on Android Authority may earn us a commission. Learn more.

 If you’re an adult familiar with your scooter and riding at 30mph (48kph) or less, you can probably get away with any MIPS-equipped bike or skate helmet unless laws demand otherwise.
 Helmets with a visor are preferable for blocking out wind, rain, and bugs, one popular option being the TSG Pass.
-Kids and newcomers should add knee and elbow pads for their first few rides.
+Kids and newcomers should add knee and elbow pads.

 Over 30mph, the potential for injury rises rapidly.
 At 40mph (64kph) or more, we’d insist on wearing motorcycle-grade body armor and an equally tough helmet.
 However unlikely an accident might be, a crash at those speeds can land you in the hospital, and even some slower wrecks can cause bleeding, sprains, or fractures.

 One of your best defenses is visibility.
 Make sure your scooter is well-lit at night or twilight, ideally supplemented by bright clothing.
 Headlights should clearly illuminate what’s ahead without blinding drivers or pedestrians.